-- add/edit/delete users to the local RADIUS server of a selected device. - import/export multiple user entries to/from a device. - manage the RADIUS group of a user. - export a pk12 file when performing 802.1x certificate-based authentication.
+- add/edit/delete users to the local RADIUS server of a selected device. - import/export multiple user entries to/from a device. - manage users assigned to RADIUS groups. - export RADIUS user information to your local PC in pk12 format. - export the local CA certificate to a local PC.